Fury3K/AudioScholar-static/docs/SRS-MarkdownVersion/SRS-MD.md

 -   **Platform Focus:** Initial mobile application development is restricted to the Android platform. iOS development is out of scope for version 1.0.
 -   **AI API Dependency:** The system’s core functionality relies on the Google Gemini AI API.
 Changes to the API’s availability, pricing, or functionality could impact the project.
 -   **Language Constraint:** The system will initially support English language lectures only.
--   **Freemium Model Constraints:** Feature limitations for free users, such as disabled background recording and limited recommendation sources, are part of the planned freemium model.
+-   **Freemium Model Constraints:** Feature limitations for free users, such as unavailable cloud synchronization (Premium only), disabled background recording, and limited recommendation sources, are part of the planned freemium model.
 -   **No Real-time Transcription:** Real-time transcription is not a planned feature for this version.
 -   **Web Interface Limitations:** Web interface will not support direct recording.